Flow of Rehabilitation

 Fire Safety Improvement Works Subsidy Scheme

-The Chief Executive announced in the “2017 Policy Address” that the Government plans to devote HK$2 billion and partner with the Urban Renewal Authority (“URA”) to implement the “Fire Safety Improvement Works Subsidy Scheme” (“FSW Scheme”) to subsidise owners of old composite buildings to undertake fire safety enhancement measures as required by the Ordinance.
+The Chief Executive announced in the “2017 Policy Address” that the Government planned to devote HK$2 billion and partnered with the Urban Renewal Authority (“URA”) to implement the “Fire Safety Improvement Works Subsidy Scheme” (“FSW Scheme”).
+In view of the positive response by the public for FSW Scheme, the Government announced in the “2019 Policy Address” an injection of additional HK$3.5 billion for implementing a new round of application to subsidise owners of more old composite buildings to undertake fire safety enhancement measures as required by the Ordinance.

 A building participating in the FSW Scheme must meet the following criteria: